Whenever you look up at night sky, you’re likely to see thousands of glittering stars hanging in the dark.

 People have been naming stars and constellations for centuries.
 In fact, it’s now possible for you to name your own star for a fee.
-However, official star names need approval from the astronomy community.
+Official star names will need approval from the astronomy community.

-There are probably less stars available to the naked eye than you imagine.
+There are a lot fewer less stars available to the naked eye than you might imagine.
 It’s tempting to think you can see millions of stars at any one time.
-However, it’s more likely you’ll be able to see 2,000 at a time, perhaps more.
+But, it’s more likely you’ll be able to see 2,000 at a time.

 The nursery rhyme ‘Twinkle, Twinkle Little Star’ is a misnomer.
 That’s because stars don’t actually twinkle at all.
 It’s the Earth’s atmosphere affecting how light appears through layers of density.

 6. The lifespan of a star is amazing.